 Budget issues and emphasis on standards and benchmarks have whittled away planning time to one 42-minute period per day.
 Yes, I know — most people would LOVE to have 42 minutes a day to do whatever they wanted.
 However, this is not a break time for us.
 It is a planning time.
 If you use that period as a break time every day, you will never get anything done and will fall hopelessly behind.
 Those 42 minutes are for cramming in all the stuff we need to do on any given day: ordering copies, writing lessons and handouts, contacting parents and answering emails, grading papers and entering grades, generation progress reports, conferring with other teachers, scheduling computer time, tracking down students, setting up A/V equipment, organizing handouts and packets … the list goes on and on and on.
 For teachers who are actually trying to be innovative and doing something extra, those 42 minutes go by in a flash.
 Therefore, I’ve gotten in the habit of using my lunch time for additional planning time.
 I scarf down some yogurt and get to work.
 Unless i’m really stressed out and just want to get out of the building, that is my daily routine.
 When I am teaching a writing class, using my lunch is a necessity unless I want to bring work home with me, and even THEN that extra time isn’t enough and I end up correcting at home too.

 If anything, that is where I feel the disrespect the most — when people fail to realize how much time it takes to plan and correct, particularly for those of us English teachers who get anywhere from 30-80 essays being handed in on the same day.
 For a writing class, you are expected to get those essays corrected and handed back before the next batch comes in.
 For me, correcting just one essay thoroughly (if I am marking all grammar and spelling errors and making suggestions) can take up to twenty minutes — and that is for an essay that isn’t riddled with errors.
 Do the math: twenty minutes times eighty essays.
-I need approximately twenty-seven hours to correct all of those essays, and that is not even taking into account the essays that are so messed up that it can take up to 45 minutes to get all the suggestions written.
+I need approximately twenty-four hours to correct all of those essays, and that is not even taking into account the essays that are so messed up that it can take up to 45 minutes to get all the suggestions written.

 If all I taught was a writing class, then I’d be OK.
 I’d use class time while the kids were writing along with my planning period and lunch to get them done in a week or so.
 However, a writing class is usually one of the four classes that I usually teach.
 I can’t use my planning period everyday to correct writing, because then I’d be neglecting the time it takes to keep up with my other classes.
 Needless to say, those 42 minutes just don’t cut it on most days.
 Even using my lunch as a planning period doesn’t seem to make much of a dent in the time it takes to correct writing and deal with other classes as well.